-Declared both the Best New Band and Worst Band in Creem magazine’s year-end poll, the New York Dolls were nothing if not polarizing when their self-titled first album hit the streets.
+Declared both the Best New Band and Worst Band in Creem magazine’s year-end poll, the New York Dolls were nothing if not polarizing when their self-titled debut album hit the streets.
 Back then they were occasionally crossdressing Lower Manhattan gutter punks that – despite packing such NYC venues as the Mercer Arts Center and Max’s Kansas City – only reached #116 on the Billboard Album Chart with their debut, released July 27, 1973.

 Today, they are hailed as innovators and visionaries.
 What a difference time can sometimes make.